preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 Restore or terminate an archived page
 *****************************************
-If you have Publishing App Administrator permissions you can restore or terminate an archived page, with eventual sub pages, for that Publishing App.
+If you are able to archive pages you also have permissions to restore or terminate an archived page, with eventual sub pages, for that Publishing App.
 Page Collections and Page Types works the same way.

 All archived pages for the Publishing App are available here: